 Efficient OJT can help recruits prepare to work productively and successfully.
 Employees get added knowledge and skills and extra motivation to perform admirably.
 Enterprises gain the benefit of engaged staff members who are willing to work hard to achieve their targets.
 Here are some other ways on-the-job training can benefit company staff and companies alike:

 For company staff, OJT offers the following advantages:

-- Paid training: Organisations can compensate trainees for the OJT period, which will be a bonus in addition to learning new skills.
+Paid training: Organisations can compensate trainees for the OJT period, which might be a bonus in addition to learning new skills.

-- Skills development: New personnel are likely to find onsite training and learning to be interactive and engaging.
-They'll show more interest in developing the needed job-related skills and competencies.
+Skills development: New personnel are likely to find onsite training and learning to be interactive and engaging.
+They show more interest in developing the needed job-related skills and competencies.

 For companies, OJT provides the following benefits:

-- Can reduce staff turnover: OJT equips employees with the needed skills to perform their tasks competently.
-This can increase their job satisfaction, which means they're more likely to stay for a long time with the company.
+Can reduce staff turnover: OJT equips employees with the needed skills to perform their tasks competently.
+This can increase their job satisfaction, which means they are more likely to stay for a long time with the company.